Coherent Springer theory and the categorical Deligne-Langlands correspondence: Introduction

-We now let $G$ be a reductive group with simply connected derived group, Langlands dual to a split group $\Gv(F)$ with adjoint derived subgroup over a nonarchimedean local field $F$ with ring of integers $O$ and residue field $\Ff_q$. \begin{defn} Let $G$ be a reductive group with maximal torus $T$.
-The \emph{affine Weyl group} of the dual group\footnote{The affine Weyl group of $G^\vee$ is the extended affine Weyl group for $G$, and the affine Hecke algebra of $G^\vee$ is the extended affine Hecke algebra of $G$.} $G^\vee$ is the semidirect product $W_a = W \ltimes X^\bullet(T^\vee) = W \ltimes X_\bullet(T)$ of the finite Weyl group with the cocharacter lattice of $T$.
+\begin{defn} Let $G$ be a reductive group with maximal torus $T$.
+The (extended) \emph{affine Weyl group} of the dual group $G^\vee$ is the semidirect product $W_a = W \ltimes X_\bullet(T^\vee) = W \ltimes X^\bullet(T)$ of the finite Weyl group with the cocharacter lattice of $T^\vee$.
 The \emph{affine Hecke algebra} $\Haff$ is a certain $q$-deformation of the group ring $\C {W}_a$ such that specializing $q$ at a prime power gives the Iwahori-Hecke algebra:

 where $I \subset G^\vee(F)$ is an Iwahori subgroup.
-Explicit presentations of the affine Hecke algebra can be found, for example, in \cite{CG}. \end{defn}
+Explicit presentations of the affine Hecke algebra can be found, for example, in Section 7.1 of \cite{CG}.
+Unlike the finite Hecke algebra, $\cH_q \not\simeq \C W_a$. \end{defn}

-Our starting point is the celebrated theorem of Kazhdan-Lusztig (as later extended and modified by Ginzburg (see~\cite{CG}) and Lusztig~\cite{lusztig bases}), providing a geometric realization of the affine Hecke algebra in terms of the Steinberg variety.
+Our starting point is the celebrated theorem of Kazhdan-Lusztig~\cite{KL} (as later extended and modified by Ginzburg, see~\cite{CG} and Lusztig~\cite{lusztig bases}), providing a geometric realization of the affine Hecke algebra in terms of the Steinberg variety.